 Step 5.
 Punch a hole in the centre of each end of the basket handle about 2.5cm from the edge.
 Punch a hole in the centre of each end of the strip of paper for the handle about 2.5cm from the edge.

 Step 6.
 Fold the two corner squares so they overlap each other and the centre square on one side of the basket.
 The centre square should be on the inside of the corner squares.

 Step 7.
 Punch a hole in the centre, through all three layers, about 2.5cm down.
 Put one end of the handle between the two corner squares and the centre square, and attach a brad through all the layers.
 Repeat for the other side.

 8 vine-ripened tomatoes, thickly sliced

-3 orange sweet potatoes, peeled and thinly sliced
+3 medium sized orange sweet potatoes, peeled and thinly sliced

 2 eggplants, thickly sliced

 Preheat the oven to 180 degrees Celsius.
 Place the tomatoes, sweet potatoes, eggplants, capsicums, zucchini and mushrooms on baking trays lined with non-stick baking paper.
 Sprinkle with salt and bake for 40 minutes or until tender and golden.
 To make the ricotta filing , combine the ricotta, basil, parsley, eggs, cream, salt and pepper.
 Grease a 32cm x 22 cm or similar ovenproof baking dish.
 Line with some of the lasagne sheets.
 Place half of the vegetables on top, then another lasagne sheet.
 Spoon over half of the ricotta mixture, then place another layer of lasagne sheets on top.
 Continue layering, finishing with the ricotta mixture.
 Sprinkle with the mozzarella and bake for 45 minutes or until the vegetables are soft.